secondsun/mandelbrot-jfx/README.md

 Mandelbrot set visualizer with JFX UI

 # Running
-`mvn compile favafx:run` is all you need
+`mvn compile javafx:run` is all you need

 # Screen Shot
 ![](screenshot.png)